MorrellLAB/Barley_Mutated/02_analysis/bad_mutations/README.md

 sbatch --array=0-159 bad_mut_align.sh
 ```

+*Note:* BAD_Mutations align combines both Slurm job arrays and GNU parallel.
+This allows re-submitting the same array index and picking up where the job left off if we run out of walltime.
+It does this by keeping a GNU parallel log file in the `${OUT_DIR}/all_parallel_log_files`.
+Each array index will have its own log file that track the exit status of each GNU parallel task.

 Each subdirectory in `MSA_Output` a subdirectory called `all_log_files` (e.g., `MSA_Output/hvulgare_cds_list-000/all_log_files`, `MSA_Output/hvulgare_cds_list-001/all_log_files`, `MSA_Output/hvulgare_cds_list-002/all_log_files`, etc.) that keeps a log of the align output (i.e., the stdout from BAD_Mutations align) for each transcript in that batch.
 The log files have basenames that match the name of the transcript in that batch.
 For example `HORVU.MOREX.r2.1HG0000020.1.log` is the log file for a transcript from the list `/panfs/roc/groups/9/morrellp/shared/Projects/Mutant_Barley/results/bad_mutations/align_lists/hvulgare_cds_list-000.txt`.
 This makes it a little easier to troubleshoot if needed.
 The `MSA_output/all_parallel_log_files` is a log to keep track of the parallel tasks being run and where to pick up the run in case we run out of walltime and need to re-submit the job.

 Check that we have the expected number of `*.fa` and `*.tree` files written to the `MSA_Output` directory.
-These files occur in pairs, so if each batch has 300 transcripts run, we would expect 300 `*.fa` files and 300 `*.tree` files in the output directory.
+These files occur in pairs, so if each batch has 400 transcripts run, we would expect 400 `*.fa` files and 400 `*.tree` files in the output directory.
 CAUTION: Exit statuses shouldn't be the sole metric you use to determine if a job ran to completion successfully, which is why we are running these additional checks.

 ```bash
 # In dir: ~/Projects/Mutant_Barley/results/bad_mutations/MSA_output